peteroupc/peteroupc.github.io/randomfunc.md

         1. Choose one of the numbers or points in the list at random [**with replacement**](#Sampling_With_Replacement_Choosing_a_Random_Item_from_a_List).
         2. Add a randomized "jitter" to the chosen number or point; for example, add a separately generated `Normal(0, sigma)` to the chosen number or each component of the chosen point, where `sigma` is the _bandwidth_<sup>[**(72)**](#Note72)</sup>.
     - **Stochastic interpolation** is described in (Saucier 2000)<sup>[**(70)**](#Note70)</sup>, sec.
 5.3.4.
     - **Fitting a known distribution** (such as the normal distribution), with unknown parameters, to data can be done by [**maximum likelihood estimation**](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation), among other ways.
-If several kinds of distributions are possible fitting choices, then the kind showing the best _goodness of fit_ for the data (e.g., chi-squared goodness of fit) is chosen.

 2. **Regression models.** A _regression model_ is a model that summarizes data as a formula and an error term.
 If an application has data in the form of inputs and outputs (e.g., monthly sales figures) and wants to sample a random but plausible output given a known input point (e.g., sales for a future month), then the application can fit and sample a regression model for that data.
 For example, a _linear regression model_, which simulates the value of `y` given known inputs `a` and `b`, can be sampled as follows: `y = c1 * a + c2 * b + c3 + Normal(0, sqrt(mse))`, where `mse` is the mean squared error and `c1`, `c2`, and `c3` are the coefficients of the model.
 (Here, `Normal(0, sqrt(mse))` is the error term.)

 3. **Generative models.** These are machine learning models that take random numbers as input and generate outputs (such as images or sounds) that are similar to examples they have already seen.  [**_Generative adversarial networks_**](https://en.wikipedia.org/wiki/Generative_adversarial_network) are one kind of generative model.

-> **Note:** If the existing data points each belong in one of several _categories_:
+> **Notes:**
 >
+> 1. Usually, more than one kind of model is a possible choice to fit to a given data set (e.g., multiple kinds of density estimation models, regression models, or parametric distributions).
+If several kinds of model are fitting choices, then the kind showing the best _goodness of fit_ for the data set (e.g., chi-squared goodness of fit) should be chosen.
-> - Choosing a random category could be done by choosing a random number weighted on the number of data points in each category (see "[**Weighted Choice**](#Weighted_Choice)").
+> 2. If the existing data points each belong in one of several _categories_, choosing a random category could be done by choosing a random number weighted on the number of data points in each category (see "[**Weighted Choice**](#Weighted_Choice)").
-> - Choosing a random data point _and_ its category could be done&mdash;
+> 3. If the existing data points each belong in one of several _categories_, choosing a random data point _and_ its category could be done&mdash;
 >     1. by choosing a random data point based on all the existing data points, then finding its category (e.g., via machine learning models known as _classification models_), or
 >     2. by choosing a random category as given above, then by choosing a random data point based only on the existing data points of that category.